-The bias (inaccuracy) and error (imprecision) in each observer's fish length estimates during the geo-referenced visual surveys were quantified from the divergence of the length distribution of their observed fish from the length distribution of the fish measured during mark-recapture surveys.
+The bias (inaccuracy) and error (imprecision) in each observer's fish length estimates during the geo-referenced visual surveys were quantified from the divergence from the length distribution of the fish measured during mark-recapture surveys.
 The percent length correction that minimised the Jensen-Shannon divergence (Lin 1991) between the two distributions provided a measure of the inaccuracy while the minimum divergence provided a measure of the imprecision.
 The Jensen-Shannon divergence was calculated with log to base 2 which means it lies between 0 and 1.
 The observed fish lengths were corrected for the estimated length biases.